hibernationTheory/grunt-start-kit/README.md

 - the file structure includes a module template which you can base your projects on.
 - Includes babel, babelify and browserify to be able to make use of js modules.

+#### Assemble

+Assemble works with the files under the template folder and creates static html files from the handlebar layout, page and partials that are found under that folder.
+Just place your files under there, subfolders are allowed.

 ### to get started
 - adjust your package.json (change the 'CHANGE-ME' sections)
 - install and configure more plugins as necessary.